samwarnick/samwarnick.com/src/content/blog/2025/01/2025-01-08-making-a-micropub-server-that-works-with-i-a-writer.md

 ---
 title: Making a Micropub Server That Works With iA Writer
-date: '2025-01-08T09:51'
+date: 2025-01-08T14:51
-summary: I built my own Micropub server to create blog post drafts from iA Writer.
+summary: I built a simple Micropub server to create blog post drafts from iA Writer.
-tags: []
+tags:
+  - Micropub
 published: false
 ---
 I enjoy using iA Writer to draft blog posts.
 It's simple and beautiful.
 Another cool thing is that it can integrate with [Micropub](https://indieweb.org/Micropub) to create drafts!
 In the past, I used Netlify functions act as my Micropub server.
 There is a [great project](https://github.com/benjifs/micropub) for this.

 For various reasons, I wanted to make my own server and self-host it.
 My server is made with Bun, Hono, and TypeScript.
 Images are stored locally and I use the GitHub API to create new Markdown files.

 Some of what I will talk about is specific to iA Writer and my blog, but the concepts could easily be adapted to fit whatever your workflow requires.

 iA Writer is a pretty good client to start with because it's quite limited in its Micropub implementation.
 The spec includes quite a few features that iA Writer does not implement. iA Writer is basically add a draft and upload media.
 So I'll talk about what is needed to get a server working with iA Writer.
 From there, the sky is the limit.